Assassination of Ahmad Shah Massoud: Concealing news of Massoud's death

 Massoud's body was moved north to Kulob as his colleagues quietly arranged for all those in Massoud's inner circle to rendezvous in Kulob and decide a way forward.
 Engineer Arif called General Fahim Khan, Massoud's top military commander, on a satellite phone stating "Something's happened to Khalid," using their codeword to describe Massoud, and instructions on how to get to the hospital in Kulob.
 Massoud's nephew also placed a call to Amrullah Saleh, providing him curt details to arrive at the hospital.
-Engineer Arif and other accompanying Panjshiri leaders decided that Massoud's death should, at least temporarily, be kept a secret.
-The leaders feared that if word got out to both the Taliban and Massoud's fighters in the Panjshir Valley, the Taliban would capitalize on Massoud's death and his Northern Alliance fighters would fall into a panicked retreat.
+Engineer Arif and other accompanying Panjshiri leaders decided that Massoud's death should, at least temporarily, be kept secret.
+They feared that if word got out to both the Taliban and Massoud's fighters in the Panjshir Valley, the Taliban would capitalize on Massoud's death and his Northern Alliance fighters would fall into a panicked retreat.

 Amrullah Saleh appeared first in Kulob to join four to five of Massoud's commanders around his corpse.
 Shortly after top commander Fahim Khan arrived, followed by Engineer Arif, a member of Tajikistan's intelligence service, the State Committee for National Security (SCNS), followed by an officer of the Iranian Revolutionary Guards Corps (IRGC), and Abdullah Abdullah, a medical doctor and foreign policy advisor to Massoud recalled from a trip to New Delhi.
 Discussing how to keep secret news of Massoud's death, the IRGC officer present offered that the IRGC and SCNS could covertly fly Massoud's corpse to Mashhad, Iran to help "keep his death secret for one month, six months, whatever you need."
 Some suggested flying Massoud's body back to the Panjshir.
 Finally, SCNS officer suggested they could use a nearby morgue for a few days, upon which all agreed.

 Massoud's colleagues called the displaced president of Afghanistan, Burhanuddin Rabbani, who was living in the northeastern province of Badakhshan, to break the news of Massoud's death.
 Rabbani quickly agreed with Massoud's colleagues to cover up Massoud's death, suggesting that he should be described as only slightly injured and in a hospital in Tajikistan.
 Rabbani also agreed to appoint General Fahim Khan to succeed Massoud as the military head of the Northern Alliance.